 See Boston School Department website.
 Boston developed this program by negotiating it into its contract with the Boston Teachers Union.
-In previous contracts, the Providence Teachers Union had agreed to a limited program of partially autonomous "site based management" schools that had some, but not all of the features of Boston's pilot school program.
-The effort was limited, however, by a lack of enthusiasm.
-The recent development and growth of mayoral academy charter schools which could, if expanded, have an impact on the Providence Teachers Union membership, may provide the right conditions for both sides to embrace the advantages of indistrict charter schools that provide choice to parents and students without depriving the other children within the Providence Public Schools of scarce resources.
+In previous contracts, the Providence Teachers Union agreed to a limited program of partially autonomous "site based management" schools that had some, but not all of the features of Boston's pilot school program.
+The effort was limited, however, by a lack of enthusiasm, and the program was not renewed in the most recent contract.
+The recent development and growth of mayoral academy charter schools which could, if expanded, have an impact on the Providence Teachers Union membership, may provide the right conditions for both sides to modify the current contract to embrace the advantages of in-district charter schools that provide choice to parents and students without shifting scarce resources away from the other children within the Providence Public Schools.
+In this way, Providence children would gain the benefits of choice without having to bear the cost of "money follows the child."